Docker Desktop for Windows user manual

 Build and Run Your First Windows Server Container (Blog Post) gives a quick tour of how to build and run native Docker Windows containers on Windows 10 and Windows Server 2016 evaluation releases.

 Getting Started with Windows Containers (Lab) shows you how to use the MusicStore application with Windows containers.
 The MusicStore is a standard .NET application and, forked here to use containers, is a good example of a multi-container application.

-To understand how to connect to Windows containers from the local host, see Limitations of Windows containers for
+To understand how to connect to Windows containers from the local host, see I want to connect to a container from Windows

 Settings dialog changes with Windows containers

 When you switch to Windows containers, the Settings dialog only shows those tabs that are active and apply to your Windows containers: